from typing import Callable

 s : array_like

-an array with real and imaginary parts ordered as:
+An array with real and imaginary parts ordered as:

 z[0].real, z[0].imag, z[1].real, z[1].imag, etc.